pasha0x/lightpaper/README.md

 ### Main long-term social and economic trends
 - Liquid modernity / Hyper fluidity / Constant changing / Avoiding long-term obligations / Nomadism <sup id="a1">[1](#f1)</sup>
-- Third industrial revolution / Global swiching from vertical hierarchy to horizontal organisations / Decentralization <sup id="a2">[2](#f2)</sup>
+- Third industrial revolution / Global switching from vertical hierarchy to horizontal organizations / Decentralization <sup id="a2">[2](#f2)</sup>
 - Post labor <sup id="a3">[3](#f3)</sup> / Workless world <sup id="a4">[4](#f4)</sup>  / Labor Gamification <sup id="a5">[5](#f5)</sup>
 - Networks for collective individuation  <sup id="a6">[6](#f6)</sup>

 <b id="f1">1</b>
 "It is a kind of chaotic continuation of modernity, where a person can shift from one social position to another in a fluid manner.
 Nomadism becomes a general trait of the 'liquid modern' man as he flows through his own life like a tourist, changing places, jobs, spouses, values and sometimes more—such as political or sexual orientation—excluding himself from traditional networks of support, while also freeing himself from the restrictions or requirements those networks impose." https://en.wikipedia.org/wiki/Late_modernity
-"Liquid modernity" Zigmund Bauman[↩](#a1)
+"Liquid modernity" Zigmund Bauman [↩](#a1)

 <b id="f2">2</b>
 "Jeremy Rifkin explores how Internet technology and renewable energy are merging to create a powerful new engine of economic growth.
 This process will usher in a fundamental reordering of human relationships, from hierarchical to lateral, that will impact the way we conduct commerce, govern society, educate our children, and engage in civic life." https://en.wikipedia.org/wiki/The_Third_Industrial_Revolution [↩](#a2)

 <b id="f3">3</b>
 "Labor becomes a voluntary activity there the working class owns the means of production.
-With this freedome, humans create with sincerity and desire, and not out of matearistical necessity."
+With this freedom, humans create with sincerity and desire, and not out of materialistic necessity."
 "Play and labor" Chin Jungkwon 2017 "Superhumanity" [↩](#a3)

 <b id="f4">4</b>